Chapter 19.12

 4. Occupy no more than 15 percent of the ground floor window area on any building frontage or the total amount of allowable sign area, whichever is less.

 D. Height Limitations.
-A permanent building sign may not exceed 25 feet in height from the finished grade below the sign to the highest elevation of the sign structure.
-The planning commission may permit a higher sign only if it makes all of the following findings:
+A permanent building sign may not have a vertical dimension that exceeds 25 feet in height.
+The planning commission may approve a sign exception to allow a taller sign only if it makes all of the following findings:

 1. No portion of the sign is higher than the maximum height permitted for that use;